The Most Painful Thing I Have Ever Experienced

-My boyfriend drove me to the OB/GY, and waited with me in the waiting room, which felt a lot like a cage.
-It was blocked off by large wooden dividers, so you could not see anything around you, and a half hearted attempt at a toy bin sat in the center of the room.
+My boyfriend drove me to the OB/GYN, and sat with me in the waiting room, which felt a lot like a cage.
+It was blocked off by large wooden dividers, so that nothing else was visible, and a half hearted attempt at a toy bin was placed in the center of the room.
 It contained about five chipped blocks and a few soiled books.

 “I spy something… red.”
 My boyfriend looked at me.
-I sulked in an uncomfortable chair that was sunken in around the seat, probably by a pregnant lady.
+I didn’t answer him, and instead I sulked in an uncomfortable chair that was sunken in around the seat, probably by a pregnant lady.

 Eventually my name was called, and we walked back with some disgruntled lady with a taught, perfect braid.
 I found out I had gained ten pounds since I had last visited a doctor’s office.
 Then the three of us went back to a small, dark room.
 A fluorescent light bulb flickered overhead.

 I was told to undress.
 A woman whose face I do not remember laid out a number of alarming objects in a smorgasbord across the counter top before me, including one item that looked like a cross between a curved, sharp needle and an enormous syringe.
 It was the length of my arm.

 A few minutes later, that item was uncomfortably inserted (pointy part first) into my vagina, and I really, really did not like it.

 I’m not sure what I expected in retrospect, but still.

 Before I go any further I would like to point out that it is common procedure with an IUD insertion, across the board in every doctor’s office I could find online, to do three things for this procedure.